Changepoint Detection in Complex Models: Cross-Fitting Is Needed: Introduction

-{The remainder of this paper is structured as follows.
-Section \ref{sec:framework} presents a general methodology and theoretical framework for changepoint detection via cross-fitting.
-Section \ref{sec:linear} explores this approach within the context of high-dimensional linear models with changepoints.
-Simulation studies and real-data analyses are detailed in Section \ref{sec:simul}.
+The remainder of this paper is structured as follows.
+Section \ref{sec:framework} introduces the cross-fitting methodology and its practical implementation via Recycled Cross-Validation.
+Section \ref{sec:theory} establishes the general theoretical framework and provides consistency guarantees.
+In Section \ref{Secapp}, we apply our findings to high-dimensional and nonparametric models.
+Section \ref{sec:blockwise_temporal} considers the extensions to accommodate temporally dependent data.
+Simulation studies and real-data analyzes are detailed in Section \ref{sec:simul}.
 Section \ref{sec:conclusion} concludes the paper.
-All theoretical proofs are provided in Supplementary Material.}
+All theoretical proofs are provided in the Supplementary Material.